TilliFe/Infermo/README.md

 Infermo is currently a Proof-of-Concept.
 While it’s mainly functional, it’s still under optimization and currently operates on CPU only.

+> **New**: Print out average time spent in each operation in the forward or the backward pass.
+This gives insight into where optimization might be especially needed!

 ## Overview

 **High Level Operators**: